MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgGroupTeamChannelTab.md

 ## SYNOPSIS
 Retrieve the properties and relationships of the specified tab in a channel within a team.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaGroupTeamChannelTab](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgBetaGroupTeamChannelTab?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)